Everest Base Camp Trek by Road

 Throughout the day, you will feel as if you are walking on the lap of the Himalayas, which is a humbling experience.
 As you approach Dingboche, you will come across small and big waterfalls.

-The sound of the cascading water against the rocks will soothe your senses.
-It will provide a much-needed respite from the arduous climb.
-The trail is natural and isolated; you will be around lush greenery and dense forests.
+The sound of the cascading water against the rocks will soothe your senses and provide a much-needed respite from the arduous climb.
+The trail is natural and isolated, surrounded by lush greenery and dense forests.

-You will come across a few yaks on the way, adding to your trek’s charm.
+You will encounter a few yaks on the way, adding to your trek’s charm.
 These magnificent creatures are an integral part of the local culture.
-They worked for centuries to carry goods and supplies in the mountainous terrain.
+They have worked for centuries to carry goods and supplies in the mountainous terrain.

-The most significant highlight of this trek is that you will see the majestic Mount Everest.
-It gets closer and closer to you as you proceed toward Dingboche.
+The most significant highlight of this trek is seeing the majestic Mount Everest.
+As you proceed toward Dingboche, it gets closer and closer to you.
 It is an awe-inspiring sight that will leave you feeling humbled and grateful.
 The closer you get to the world’s highest peak, the more inspired you will be to continue and complete the trek.

 As you reach Dingboche, you can rest and eat something to rejuvenate yourself.
 The village is charming and peaceful, with a warm and hospitable local community.
 You will spend the night there.